-The following table sets out the names of the nominees for election as directors, the province or state, and country of residence, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common shares or number of securities of each class of voting securities of the Company's subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each proposed director, as of May 26, 2014:
+The following table sets out the names of the nominees for election as directors, the province or state, and country of residence, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common shares or number of securities of each class of voting securities of the Company's subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each proposed director, as of July 30, 2015:

-Name, Present Office and Province and Country of Residence (1) Principal Occupation or Employment (1) Date First Appointed as a Director No. of Common Shares Beneficially Held or Controlled (1) (2) MICHAEL D. McINNIS Director, President, CEO, Chairman British Columbia, Canada President and CEO of Riverstone Resources Inc. from October 1996 to December 2012; Vice-Chair of True Gold Mining Inc. (formerly Riverstone Resources Inc.) from December 2012 to present; President and CEO of Gateway Gold Corp. from May 2002 to December 2008; Professional Engineer from 1975 to present June 27, 2002 305,000 THOMAS A. McKEEVER Director Connecticut, U.S.A.
-Director of Houston Exploration Company from 2005 to June 2007; Chairman of Sempra Metals Group from 2002 to 2006 March 15, 2007 650,000 LOUIS G. MONTPELLIER Director British Columbia, Canada Vice President Corporate Development, Corporate Secretary of Exeter Resource Corporation from February 2010 to September 2012 and Senior Vice President of Extorre Gold Mines Limited from March 2010 to September 2012; Barrister and Solicitor since 1981 July 2, 2008 100,000 VICTOR LAZAROVICI Director South Carolina, U.S.A.
-Director of Minera Andes Inc. from August 2008 to January 2012; Director of Jaguar Financial Corporation from June 2010 to present; Director of Selwyn Resources Ltd from June 2013 to present and Chairman of the Board since May 2014; Managing director - senior base metals and minerals, BMO Capital Markets from 1998 to 2008 July 10, 2008 150,000
+Name, Present Office and Province and Country of Residence (1) Principal Occupation or Employment (1) Date First Appointed as a Director No. of Common Shares Beneficially Held or Controlled^{(1) (2)} MICHAEL D. McINNIS Director, President, CEO, Chairman British Columbia, Canada President and CEO of Riverstone Resources Inc. from October 1996 to December 2012; Vice-Chair of True Gold Mining Inc. (formerly Riverstone Resources Inc.) from December 2012 to June 15, 2015; President and CEO of Gateway Gold Corp. from May 2002 to December 2008; Professional Engineer from 1975 to present June 27, 2002 305,000 THOMAS A. McKEEVER Director Connecticut, U.S.A.
+Director of Houston Exploration Company from 2005 to June 2007; Chairman of Sempra Metals Group from 2002 to 2006 March 15, 2007 288,000 KERRY SPONG Nominee British Columbia, Canada Self-employed Accountant.
+Director and CFO of Primary Metals Inc. from October 2004 to October 2007; CFO of Riverstone Resources Inc. (now True Gold Mining Inc.) from February 2005 to October 2011; CFO of Gitennes Explorations Inc. from July 2004 to present; CFO of Canasil Resources Inc. from November 2006 to present; Director and CFO of Blackheath Resources Inc. from May 2011 to present N/A 0